AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ![Image upload to amazon S3](assets/aws-image-upload.png)

-How to setup the Amazon S3 and the required peripheral services to handle the authentication is described here: [Sending images from a camera to Amazon S3](<https://github.com/AxisCommunications/acap-integration-examples-aws/tree/main/images-to-aws-s3>)
+How to setup the Amazon S3 and the required peripheral services to handle the authentication is described here: [Sending images from a camera to Amazon S3](https://github.com/AxisCommunications/acap-integration-examples-aws/tree/main/images-to-aws-s3).

-> **Note** Follow the instructions in the repository **Sending images from a camera to Amazon S3** up until the section called **Configure the camera**.
+> **Note** Follow the instructions up until the section called **Configure the camera**.
 After that, return back to this tutorial to setup the rest of the solution.

-### AWS IoT Core (MQTT Broker) and MQTT client
+### AWS IoT Core (MQTT broker) and MQTT client

 In this section we will setup AWS IoT Core and connect it to the MQTT client in the Axis Strobe Siren.